North East Surnames: Carlisle to Cruddas

-Several places called Charlton can be found in England but the surname is so closely associated with Northumberland that the hamlet of Charlton near Bellingham in North Tynedale would seem to be strong contender for the origin of the surname.
-Indeed, Charltons have been seated at this Charlton and close by Hesleyside in North Tynedale since the thirteenth and fourteenth centuries.
+Several places called Charlton can be found in England but the surname is so closely associated with Northumberland that the hamlet of Charlton near Bellingham in North Tynedale would seem to be a strong contender for the origin of the surname.
+Indeed, Charltons have been seated at this Charlton and the nearby Hesleyside in North Tynedale since the thirteenth and fourteenth centuries.

 Hesleyside Hall near Bellingham was the seat of the Charltons and is the subject of a Northumbrian tune called ‘The Hesleyside Reel’.
 Visitors to the National Trust’s Wallington Hall near Morpeth can see a huge Pre-Raphaelite painting depicting the Charlton family assembled for lunch at Hesleyside.
 The lady of the house has brought in a salver and dish for her hungry family but the salver has been lifted to reveal an empty dish; empty that is except for a riding spur.

-The place-name Charltons (or Charltons Bank) in the North York Moors near Guisborough is named from a man called Charlton who established the village as an iron mining settlement.
+The place-name Charltons (near Charltons Bank) in the North York Moors near Guisborough is named from a man called Charlton who established the village as an iron mining settlement.

 The Charleton surname

 Charleton is a variation of the surname that also has a prominence in the North East and is found in Northern Ireland too.
 There were 183 with this surname in the 1881 census for Great Britain including 55 who lived in Northumberland; 29 in Durham and 40 in Scotland.
 An R.J Charleton was the author of a History of Newcastle upon Tyne.